-- A. Medical appointments.

-- B. Personal illness, but not illness in the family unless the circumstances are approved by the principal.

-- C. Family funeral

-- D. Bona-fide religious holiday.

-- E. Professional appointments that cannot be scheduled at non-school times and approved by the principal.

-- F. Good cause must be approved by the principal. - G. Incarcerated - H. Maternity - I. Military Connected Families (e.g. absences related to deployment and return)
+- A. Medical appointments. - B. Personal illness, but not illness in the family unless the circumstances are approved by the Dean of Students. - C. Family funeral - D. Bona-fide religious holiday. - E. Professional appointments that cannot be scheduled at non-school times and approved by the Dean of Students. - F. Good cause must be approved by the Dean of Students. - G. Maternity - H. Military Connected Families (e.g. absences related to deployment and return)

-For excused absences, students will be provided an opportunity to make-up missed school work (where applicable) and/or tests.
+For excused absences, students will be provided an opportunity to make-up missed schoolwork (where applicable) and/or tests.
+Students will have an equal number of days as absent to make up work.
 Even though students are excused from school, they are still absent from school and may lose daily participation points.